 East-Central Europe, late-imperial Austria-Hungary, interwar Czechoslovakia, modernism, the avant-garde, memory of WWII

-Thomas Ort is Associate Professor of modern European history and Director of the Honors in the Social Sciences Program at Queens College.
-He received his PhD in 2005 from New York University, with a specialization in the cultural and intellectual history of East-Central Europe.
+Thomas Ort is Associate Professor of modern European history.
+He received his PhD from New York University, with a specialization in the cultural and intellectual history of East-Central Europe.
 The main focus of his research has been modernist and avant-garde life in early twentieth-century Czechoslovakia, but his most recent work concerns the politics of memory in postwar Eastern Europe.
 He is the recipient of numerous grants and awards, including a Fulbright Fellowship, a Paul and Daisy Soros Fellowship for New Americans, and a postdoctoral fellowship from the American Council for Learned Societies.
 His book Art and Life in Modernist Prague: Karel Čapek and his Generation, 1911-1938 was published by Palgrave Macmillan in 2013.
 It was subsequently translated into Czech under the title Umění a život v modernistické Praze: Karel Čapek a jeho generace, 1911-1938 and published in Prague in 2016.